flatsheet/flatsheet.github.io/roadmap.md

   - Invite via email with token param on signup url
   - Option to make sheet publicly editable

-### Query/sort results
+### Filter/sort results
-- Add query, sort, reverse parameters to API endpoint for sheet to determine which rows are returned.
+- Add filter, sort, reverse parameters to API endpoint for sheet to determine which rows are returned.

-### Column types
-- Define the `type` of a column.
-- UI for different map types:
-  - leaflet-draw map for `geometry` type
-  - calendar picker for `date` type
-  - time picker for `time` type
-  - others based on needs identified in user testing

-### Import, export, and sync
-- Import from and sync with a Google Spreadsheet.
-- GeoJSON API endpoint (depends on having `geometry` column type)
-- CSV file download
-- dat integration

-### Client libraries
-- Ruby
-- [JavaScript](http://github.com/flatsheet/flatsheet-javascript-client) (exists, and is already pretty solid)

 ### Web forms
 - Allow each sheet to have a web form that can be embedded on other sites for the purpose of collecting data.